Area Bonus in Pokémon Sleep

 Using area bonus strategically

-Because area bonus is applied at 4:00 AM Monday, you have until the last minute to decide which island gets your bonus for the week.
+Because area bonus is applied at 4:00 AM Monday, you have until the last minute to decide which area gets your bonus for the week.
 You can use an EZZ Travel Ticket right before the reset to send your bonus to a different area.

 Here are a few tips for managing area bonus strategically: